Nigerian Business Permits and Licenses, State RegulationsAbbakin

 - The shareholding of the Company.

-Notwithstanding the above, there are several numbers of industry laws and regulations that are applicable to business investments in Nigeria.
+Notwithstanding the above, there are several numbers of industry laws and regulations that are applicable to local and foreign business investments in Nigeria.

 - The Custom Duty Act